fzona/ReactZonaLeFort/README.md

 Casacas is an e-commerce site where the user can buy a variety of soccer jerseys from Argentina and international clubs.
 The project uses Google Firebase to manage the database via the Firestore database.

+You can finde the deployed version of the site in this link: https://casacas-bfe4e.web.app

 ## Technologies

 Project was created using: